Patricio Mawete

 Painter | Angola

-Mawete is a great colorist and masters a variety of styles, from realistic to abstract, expressionist to cubistic, but mostly semi-abstract with some figurative elements in it.
-His more abstract paintings seem often futuristic, technical constructs full of symbolism with a lot of movement.
+Mawete (1977-2023) was a great colorist and mastered a variety of styles, from realistic to abstract, expressionist to cubistic, but mostly semi-abstract with some figurative elements in it.
+His more abstract paintings often seem futuristic, technical constructs full of symbolism with a lot of movement.
 Maete’s more figurative work often deals with social values, placing the African woman, family and community values as the cornerstones of contemporary Angolan society

 Portrait